 The goal at the Renton Community Foundation is to invest an ever-increasing pool of assets in a way that will maximize return while moderating risk.
 An investment committee made up of Foundation trustees and community leaders guides the Foundation’s investment strategies, making recommendations to the board on policy, strategy and management.

 RCF purposely invests in a balanced portfolio (60% equity, 35% fixed income & 5% cash), giving us some insulation from market fluctuation.

-Investments are made by professional money managers (currently the Harris Private Bank in Seattle) to ensure superior performance and adequate diversification.
-Donors and affiliates receive quarterly statements (that detail investment performance, earnings and fees), along with monthly balance statements.
+Investments are made by professional money managers (currently the US Bank Charitable Services Division) to ensure superior performance and adequate diversification.
+Fund-holder receive monthly statements that detail investment performance, earnings and fees, along with monthly balance statements.